Are you interested in how to budget as a couple?

 Remember, there's not a one-size fit all solution so it's key to work together to create a foundation you both can work with.

-Above all, having a foundation you both agree with will help limit the amount of disagreements down the road.
+Above all, having a foundation you both agree with will help limit the number of disagreements down the road.

 Your partner may be against some of your views and that's fine.
 It will require you both to make adjustments as needed so you know how to proceed.